-This style guide lists a set of standards for design and writing of KB documents.
-This document defines the standards and conventions used in KB User's Guide Documents.
-These guidelines are provided to ensure that all documents use the same style, format, and HTML standards.
-Consistency in documentation makes it easier for users to utilize the KnowledgeBase.
+This style guide lists a set of standards for design and writing of KB articles.
+This article defines the standards and conventions used in KB User's Guide Articles.
+These guidelines are provided to ensure that all articles use the same style, format, and HTML standards.
+Consistency in articleation makes it easier for users to utilize the KnowledgeBase.

-When creating, reviewing, or editing a document please follow these guidelines.
+When creating, reviewing, or editing a article please follow these guidelines.

-The title of your document should be clear and concise.
+The title of your article should be clear and concise.
 It should fit the following format:

 Product Name (Restrictions) - Descriptive Title